 Separate disclosure of the remuneration and pension benefits of senior posts held in the Council subsidiary companies, where appropriate, is outlined in the table below.
-The remuneration arrangements for these respective subsidiaries are determined solely by the subsidiary bodies.
+The remuneration arrangements for these to create a flatter, more efficient and agile Corporate Management Team structure.